Khunsu/Khunsu/README.md

-- 👋 Hi, I’m Anwar
+- 👋 Hi, I’m Laver
-- Maybe I can..
-Git... it here("?")
-- 👀 outside of America
-- 🌱 I’m currently learning Python & Javascript
+- Virginia(US)
+- 🤔 I'm just wanting to Understand
 - 📫 No Contacts Available At The Moment.

 <!---